 Welcome!
 This page provides all the information you need to complete your application for need-based financial aid through Student Financial Services (SFS).
 Please read the information carefully to be sure you follow all the required steps to apply for the type of financial aid you are interested in.
 Start with a review of the flow chart below.
 Do not wait until after you receive your admission decision to apply for financial aid.
 By then, you may have missed the deadline.

 Are you looking for information only on merit aid?
 If so, visit our page on scholarships and grants to get started, as the rest of the information on this page is exclusively about need-based financial aid, the only type of aid available through SFS.

-If you are only interested in federal financial aid, complete and submit the 2020-21 FAFSA, also available in Spanish (Federal School Code: 003745).
+If you are interested only in federal financial aid, complete and submit the 2023-2024 FAFSA, also available in Spanish (Federal School Code: 003745).
 That's it!
 We'll offer your federal aid (Pell Grant, Work Study, Direct Loans, PLUS Loans) based on your eligibility.
-For help completing the FAFSA, consider reviewing this tutorial video created by the University of California, Santa Barbara.

 The U.S. Department of Education has prepared a helpful checklist of documents and information to have available when you’re completing the Free Application for Federal Student Aid (FAFSA).
 In particular, to speed up data entry, ensure accuracy of tax-related information on the FAFSA, and to greatly reduce the chances of your application being selected for federal verification: